fpaupier/cancerous_cells_scans_processing/README.md

 ## Bibliography
 Bibliography is available in the `docs` folder.
 The different papers available define the features considered and the result one can possibly expect by using them to train a machine learning / pattern detection algorithm.

+## Notes
+This project was done in the context of my Master Thesis at Centrale Nantes.

+This project is no longer updated.